Ocean City, New Jersey: Geography

 According to the U.S. Census Bureau, the city had a total area of 11.56 square miles (29.93 km2), including 6.72 square miles (17.39 km2) of land and 4.84 square miles (12.53 km2) of water (41.87%).
 The island is about 8 mi long.
-Unincorporated communities, localities and place names located partially or completely within the city include Peck Beach.
+Unincorporated communities, localities, and place names located partially or completely within the city include Peck Beach.

 Ocean City is situated on a barrier island bordered by the Strathmere section of Upper Township to the south, the Marmora section of Upper Township to the west, and Somers Point and Egg Harbor Township across the Great Egg Harbor Bay to the north.
 The eastern side of Ocean City borders the Atlantic Ocean.

-Since 1951, the beach has been replenished more than 40 times, potentially the most of any beach in the country.
-This is due to erosion caused by storms, and in an extreme instance of erosion, a $5 million replenishment project in 1982 had largely disappeared within two and a half months.
+Since 1951, the beach has been replenished more than 30 times, potentially the most of any beach in the country, in response to erosion caused by storms.
+A $5 million replenishment project undertaken in 1982 that added 1200000 cuyd of material had largely disappeared within two and a half months after a series of nor'easters.

 During the 1960s and 1970s, the city owned its own dredge, but ceased replenishment projects when it could not secure permits for dredging the lagoons.
-Since 1992, the United States Army Corps of Engineers has handled responsibility for beach nourishment projects, periodically adding 1100000 cuyd, roughly every three years, using the shoal area about 5000 ft offshore the Great Egg Harbor Inlet.
+Since 1992, the U.S. Army Corps of Reserve has handled responsibility for beach nourishment projects, periodically adding 1100000 cuyd, roughly every three years, using the shoal area about 5000 ft offshore the Great Egg Harbor Inlet.
 The project and funding was authorized in the Water Resources Development Act of 1986, and the most recent replenishment was completed in December 2017.
 After Hurricane Sandy in 2012, the Army Corps completed the city's largest beach replenishment since 1993, adding 1800000 cuyd of sand to replenish the eroded beaches.